 The committee will consist of 5 members.
 There will be three members from the College of Education and two members external to the College, all five of whom must be tenured.
 All members will be elected by the faculty of the College of Education.
 At least one member of the committee shall hold the rank of full professor and all other members the rank of associate professor or higher.
-Among the members elected from the College of Education, there shall be representatives from both departments; department chairs of the College of Education are not eligible to serve on the promotion and tenure committee.
+The Associate Dean for Academic Programs, Assessment and Accreditation (ADAPAA) is not eligible to serve on the Promotion and Tenure Committee.
 Members will serve staggered 3-year terms.
 In 2011-2012, there shall be one member from the College of Education elected for a 1-year term, one for a 2-year term, and one for a 3-year term.
 In 2011-2012 one of the external members shall be elected for a 2-year term, and the other external member for a 3-year term.